kugelrund/Speed-Academy/docs/movement_physics/movekey_air_accel_effect.md

 But in the Jedi Academy singleplayer, strafing with only a single key is significantly slower while in the air.
 On the other hand, acceleration in Quake 3 is significantly slower when holding the jump key while in the air, whereas it has no influence whatsoever in Jedi Academy.

-Jedi Academy inherits this behavior directly from its antecessor *Star Trek: Voyager - Elite Force*.
+Jedi Academy inherits this behavior directly from its engine antecessor *Star Trek: Voyager - Elite Force*.
 So the technical explanation in its Elite-Reinforce source port ([kugelrund/Elite-Reinforce/docs/movekey_air_accel_effect.md](https://github.com/kugelrund/Elite-Reinforce/blob/master/docs/movement_physics/movekey_air_accel_effect.md)) applies to Jedi Academy too, with the relevant code snippets looking very much the same.

 Just like in Elite Force, the line `wishspeed *= scale` is missing in `PM_AirMove` ([jediacademy/code/game/bg_pmove.cpp#L2942](https://github.com/kugelrund/Speed-Academy/blob/4bebb8ec23200ee150a9aa566cea6122c19eba44/code/game/bg_pmove.cpp#L2942)), with the variable `scale` still being set ([jediacademy/code/game/bg_pmove.cpp#L2870](https://github.com/kugelrund/Speed-Academy/blob/4bebb8ec23200ee150a9aa566cea6122c19eba44/code/game/bg_pmove.cpp#L2870)) but remaining unused.